 If you get an error message about being unable to run scripts, you might need to change your execution policies.
 For info, see About Execution Policies.

-The script will prompt you for the SharePoint Online tenant admin Url.
-For example, "https://contoso-admin.sharepoint.com" is the Contoso SharePoint Online tenant admin Url.
+The script will prompt you for the SharePoint admin center URL.
+For example,

-You will then be prompted to log into the tenant.
-Use a SharePoint Online Administrator or Global Administrator account.
+You will then be prompted to sign in.
+Use a SharePoint admin or global admin account.

 After the script successfully completes, a text file is created in the location specified by the $LogFile variable in the script.
 This file contains a list of all OneDrive URLs in your organization.
 The following text provides an example of how the list of URLs in this file should be formatted.